panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 ---
-title: "TypeScript for React Components"
+title: "How to type React Components with TypeScript"
 description: "How to use TypeScript to annotate React components."
 published: "2021-09-29T12:00Z"
 modified: "2021-09-29T12:00Z"
-thumbnail: "./images/cover-2.png"
+thumbnail: "./images/cover-3.png"
 slug: typescript-react-components
 tags: ['typescript', 'react']
 recommended: ['typescript-unknown-vs-any', 'typescript-index-signatures']